undisputed-seraphim/libspams/README.md

 TODO: Refactor this code so it produces absolutely no errors.

-Currently, linker errors result if you #include <spams.h>, due to some multiple redefinitions caused by global variables in misc.h.
+Currently, linker errors result if you #include spams.h, due to some multiple redefinitions caused by global variables in misc.h.